laginha/django-key-auth/docs/key_model.md

 ### key_type

 The type of the key.
-By default, is either Server or Browser.
+By default is `None`, which means the key is a generic type.
+The allowed choices are specified by the `KEY_TYPE_CHOICES` setting.

 ## Methods